Doing Business with Disadvantaged Business Enterprises

 DBE participation is often not a genuine priority to general contractors on government projects.
 General contractors do care about winning bids for government projects and may have to show DBE participation goals in order to win contracts.
 However, it is again not clear whether and local governments are withholding money on current contracts or refusing to award future projects if general contractors fail to achieve DBE participation goals.
 Government owners and contractors are usually most concerned with getting projects done as planned and on time.
 Government owners may begin including penalties in contracts if DBE participation goals are not achieved.
 However, even this penalty could delay projects and cost taxpayers money.
 If a DBE contractor fails to perform, is terminated or abandons a project, both the owner and general contractor may be more concerned with getting the project completed than DBE participation.

 The result is a great deal of confusion and uncertainty regarding DBE participation policies amongst owners, general contractors, subcontractors and suppliers.
-Owners, general contractors, subcontractors and suppliers also circumvent the rules or fail to enforce rules, with the result that DBE participation is sometimes "in name only."
+Owners, general contractors, subcontractors and suppliers also circumvent the rules or fail to enforce rules, with the result that DBE participation is sometimes “in name only.”
 Taxpayers pay an increased price for projects, while the public policy objective fails.
 The public policy objective is getting disadvantaged groups actual experience in government contracting.
+The industry has been waiting to see promotion of public policy objective through regulations and enforcement.
+We are now starting to see enforcement, at least on DOT projects that have had standing DBE regulations.
+These cases involve outright fraud on the government, but do also concern the lack of actual participation by the DBE in the project.
+DBE participants, general contractors and subcontractors have received probation and large fines.

 It seems quite possible that we will see increasing penalties, checks and balances to make sure we are achieving the public policy goal.
 Hopefully rules will become more consistent and clear.
 In any event, in order to maximize business opportunities, it is important to understand the public policy goals and the needs of owners, general contractors, subcontractors and suppliers.